nipunwijetunge/bus-ticket-reservation-system/README.md

 ## Running the Application

 1. Go to the directory where `BusTicketingSystem.war` is located.
-2. On Mac, Open terminal and run `java -xvf BusTicketingSystem.war` (Unarchive on Windows)
+2. On Mac, Open terminal and run `java -xvf BusTicketingSystem.war`
+3. On Windows, `jar -xvf BusTicketingSystem.war`
-3. Then run `java -cp "WEB-INF/classes:WEB-INF/lib/*" com.example.bus.MainServer`
+4. Then run `java -cp "WEB-INF/classes:WEB-INF/lib/*" com.example.bus.MainServer`
-4. On Windows, `java -cp "WEB-INF\classes;WEB-INF\lib\*" com.example.bus.MainServer`
+5. On Windows, `java -cp "WEB-INF\classes;WEB-INF\lib\*" com.example.bus.MainServer`

 The server will start on the default port.
 Access the web interface at `http://localhost:8080`